nus-cs2103-AY2122S2/ip/docs/README.md

 ### Delete

-Remove a task from the list.
+Removes a task from the list.

 Format: `delete [index]`